akshayranganath/akshayranganath.github.io/_posts/2017-5-2-Synthetic-Testing-With-WPT-and-Jenkins.md

 	#print_result()
 ```

-The output would be a comma-seperated value of these fields:
+The output would be a comma-separated value of these fields:
 	WPT	Browser	Protocol	TTFB	FirstPaint	Render	VisualCompelte	domInteractive	loadEventStart	fullyLoaded	docTime	SpeedIndex	bytesOut	requestFull	image_total

 ## Conclusion